The Vancouver All British Field Meet classic car show takes place on the grounds of VanDusen Botanical Garden on the Saturday of the May Long Weekend.

 The All British Field Meet (ABFM) is a fabulous event for people of all ages, especially if you love vintage British vehicles, classic sports cars and/or botanical gardens.

 About the British Car Show

-The car show takes place on the Saturday of the May Long Day Long Weekend every year at VanDusen Botanical Garden, and so in 2019 it happened on May 18th.
+The car show takes place on the Saturday of the May Long Day Long Weekend every year at VanDusen Botanical Garden, so in 2020 it happens on May 16.
 It’s an impressive event featuring literally hundreds of British cars and motorbikes.